lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 In order to get the full 5 points, you need:
 * Sabre to be able to find a solution in the generated problem.
-* To provide the list of changes you made to get it to work.
+* To provide the list of changes you made to the generated code to get it to work.